awsdocs/aws-systems-manager-user-guide/doc_source/OpsCenter-remediating.md

 ![\[An OpsCenter runbook that uses the Advanced Configuration and opens in Systems Manager Automation\]](http://docs.aws.amazon.com/systems-manager/latest/userguide/images/OpsItems_automation_runbook_advanced.png)

 The following procedure describes how to run a simple version of a runbook\.
-For information about running an **Advanced configuration** runbook, see [Working with automations](automation-working.md)\.
+For information about running an **Advanced configuration** runbook, see [Running automations](running-automations.md)\.

 **Before You Begin**
 Before you run an automation document \(runbook\) to remediate an OpsItem issue, do the following: